oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/402-MobileLab.md

 8. Now your connector is ready and you can test it.
 Select `GET` as the HTTP method, enter `/ptmgt/v1/offers/10001` into the “Local resource name” following the “Local URI”.
 ![](../common/images/mobile/402-Connector_Test.png)

-9. Select your MBE(e.g.: APAC_Test_Drive_Loyalty_Management_MBE01) you created from the dropdown list in the “Authentication” section and you will find the actual url that is getting called at the end in the “Remote URL” field.
+9. Select your MBE (e.g.: `LoyaltyMgmt_MBE01`) you created from the dropdown list in the “Authentication” section and you will find the actual URL that is getting called at the end in the “Remote URL” field.
 Click on “Test Endpoint”.
 ![](../common/images/mobile/402-Connector_Test_EndPoint.png)

 10. You shall see an HTTP 200 OK response at the bottom of the page and it is all set.